DREAM: A Benchmark Study for Deepfake photoREalism AssessMent: Experiments

-Lastly, we show a demonstration of the DA-CLIP capability in deepfake realism assessment and explanation in Fig. \ref{fig_demo}.
-The input deepfake video is a low-realism one with $1.42$ groundtruth MOS.
-It has very obvious flickering when viewed in video format (note the brightness change between the 3rd and the 4th frames at the lower-right cheek for example), the mouth and teeth area is especially blurry and has stiff movements, and the splicing seam is noticeable at the lower contour.
+Lastly, we show a demonstration of the DA-CLIP capability in deepfake photorealism assessment and explanation in Fig. \ref{fig_demo}.
+The input deepfake video is a low-photorealism one with $1.42$ groundtruth MOS.
+It has very obvious flickering when viewed in video format (note the brightness change between the 2nd and the 3rd frames at the lower-right cheek for example), the mouth and teeth area is especially blurry and has stiff movements, and the splicing seam is noticeable at the lower contour.
 From (b), we can see that the predicted flickering ratio largely exceeds its average height (i.e., the one in Fig. \ref{fig_category-hist}).
-Other notable observations in (b) include people tend to give more descriptions on the whole face when the realism is quite low, and artifact and color-contrast problems are more prominent.
+Other notable observations in (b) include people tend to give more descriptions on the whole face when the photorealism is quite low, and artifact and color-contrast problems are more prominent.
 As shown in Q\&A (1-3), we can further employ ChatGPT-o3 for more flexible and in-depth assessments, where we first provide the 975 descriptions retrieved by the top-11 strategy to ChatGPT, and then ask specific questions using carefully designed prompts.
 As observed from the ChatGPT answers, it reasonably summarized the key artifact types, analyzed the distribution of blurriness over facial regions, and analyzed the existence of different artifacts at the mouth area.
-These flexible interactions enable more in-depth and fine-grained insights for deepfake realism assessment.
-However, we need to note that current large language models like ChatGPT may still have hallucination problems even though retrieved reference descriptions have been provided.
-Given the fast evolution of large models, we believe the employment of them in the DREAM task will become more significant and fruitful.
+These flexible interactions enable more in-depth and fine-grained insights for deepfake photorealism assessment.